John M. Martinis: Honors and awards

+a list of people who mattered for science in 2019.

 In 2021, he received the John Stewart Bell Prize for Research on Fundamental Issues in Quantum Mechanics and Their Applications.

 In 2025, he received the Nobel Prize in Physics alongside his doctoral advisor John Clarke and Michel Devoret for the discovery of macroscopic quantum mechanical tunnelling and energy quantisation in an electric circuit.

+In 2026, he was decorated with the Grand Order of King Dmitar Zvonimir by the Croatian president Zoran Milanović for exceptional contribution to the development and promotion of quantum physics and technology on a global level, proud emphasis and preservation of Croatian origin, and special merit in transferring cutting-edge scientific knowledge to the Croatian academic community.